 In law school, he served as a law clerk for a sex workers’ collective in Kolkata, India, the Federal Community Defender Office for the Eastern District of Pennsylvania, and U.S. Senator Dick Durbin on the Judiciary Subcommittee on the Constitution, Civil Rights, and Human Rights.

-Prior to law school, he worked with people facing the death penalty in post-Katrina Louisiana, and homeless veterans in Washington, D.C.
-He also interned for then-Congresswoman Jane Harman of the House Permanent Select Committee on Intelligence.
+Prior to law school, he worked with people facing the death penalty in post-Katrina Louisiana, and homeless veterans in Washington, DC.
+He also interned for then-Representative Jane Harman of the House Permanent Select Committee on Intelligence.

-He has been cited in The Washington Post, The Baltimore Sun, The Appeal, and a Fourth Circuit decision in Leaders of a Beautiful Struggle v.
+He has been cited in the Washington Post, the Baltimore Sun, the Appeal, Bloomberg, The Hill, and a Fourth Circuit decision in Leaders of a Beautiful Struggle v.
 Baltimore Police Department.